vwxi/dht/PROTOCOL.md

 ### get_addresses (`0x05`)

 this message attempts to obtain valid peer records for a given peer ID from a node. responses must be peer records with valid signatures.
+this message does not update the routing table.

 #### action-specific data